 Children are encouraged to read (or be read to) each day for interest and enjoyment.
 Books can be borrowed from the school library.

 Work at home may range from arithmetical puzzles for the child who enjoys working in this area, to another finding satisfaction in writing real letters to friend, or yet others who are naturally interested in the media or collecting things – at first indiscriminately and later for rarity, identification, classifications or exhibition purpose.
-Importantly, children should to enjoy home activities.
+Importantly, children should enjoy home activities.